<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=478314022862749&amp;ev=PageView&amp;noscript=1">

 At this point, both dentists should take a hard look at the cost of starting over.
 Dr. Steve would need to go back to working a full schedule and find another purchaser while Dr. Pete would need to execute all the details of a startup.
 They may find that it is financially advantageous for them to come to an agreement.

 If they could go back and start over, both dentists would discuss their preferences, ensure that these decisions were written into the sale agreement, and have their attorneys review everything.
-(Read more about avoiding tricky contract terms.)

 They would need to agree on: